Meet the team

 Natalie joined LSE Research and Innovation in June 2020 as Research Awards Manager, supporting several research centres and academic departments in the management of their research projects.
 Prior to that she worked for Toyota Financial Services, Australia.
 Natalie has a Bachelor of Commerce, Majors: Finance and International Commerce from Monash University.

-Benjamin Nevius - Senior Research Awards Manager
+Benjamin Nevius - Research Finance Manager

 He helps departments and centres manage their research grant portfolios, provides training and support to his colleagues on the team, and assists the research accountant with her duties.
 He has experience working with all types of funders including the European Commission and Research Councils.